KateFayra/Threat_Intelligence/README.md

 - If a DNS lookup is performed and IP addresses are obtained, there should be an option to automatically retrieve IP address query information without the client needing to make a second request.
 (Also similar functionality if a Reverse DNS lookup is performed and domains are retrieved from an IP address.)
 - Allow queries for multiple IPs and domains simultaneously.
 - Number of workers and worker hostnames/IPs/ports should be read from a config file.
+- API keys should be read from a config file.
 - Add an endpoint for binaries, and return scan results from Virustotal.
 - Add an endpoint for URLs and use Google's safe browsing API https://developers.google.com/safe-browsing
 - Check if an IP is likely to be a VPN/Proxy.
 Also check if likely to be a datacenter or residential.